adamyg/mcwin32/README.md

 ## Native Midnight Commander 4.8.33 for Windows/Win32

-Windows XP+/32 bit native port of GNU Midnight Commander, based on the [4.8.33](https://midnight-commander.org/wiki/NEWS-4.8.33) release.
+A native port of GNU Midnight Commander for Windows XP and later, available in both 32-bit and 64-bit versions, based on the latest 4.8.x release series.

-Supports recent Windows 10/11 distributions, both MsTerminal and legacy console, 16 and 256 colour modes are available within all.
+Compatible with the latest Windows 10 and 11 versions, as well as older distributions, it supports both MsTerminal and the legacy console, offering 16 and 256 color modes across all platforms.

-Midnight Commander (also known as mc) is a free cross-platform orthodox file manager and a clone of Norton Commander.
+Midnight Commander, commonly referred to as mc, is a free, cross-platform orthodox file manager that represents a modern clone of Norton Commander (NC) from the 1990's.

 Features include the ability work with common archive formats as if they were simply another directory, and to function as an SFTP/FTP client.
 Midnight Commander also includes an built-in editor/viewer, features include syntax highlighting for many languages, macros, code snippets, simple integration with external tools, automatic indentation, mouse support, clipboard and the ability to work in both ASCII and hex modes.
+Both the editor and viewer are available standalone, as _mcedit_ and _mcview_.

 Midnight Commander supports accessing remote filesystems through several methods, including SSH’s Secure File Transfer Protocol, SFTP.
 This is in addition to FISH, using either a SSH client or legacy RSH connections.
 This way you can easily transfer files between servers.